Frequently Asked Questions

 Is there a cancellation fee?

-Cancel within 2 minutes of the ride being accepted to avoid a fee.
+Cancel within 2 to 5 minutes (depending on where you live) of the ride being accepted to avoid a fee.
 These fees are charged by licensed and authorized Transportation Network Companies (TNC's) and range from $5 - $10.
 We do not have control over them.

 How can I avoid no-show fees?

-If a driver tries to contact you but can't they can cancel a ride after waiting 5 minutes.
-If they do, you may be charged a no-show fee.
-No show fees are determined by the licensed and authorized Transportation Network Companies (TNC's), not us, and range from $5 - $10.
+A driver can cancel a ride and charge a no-show fee after waiting 5 minutes.
+The amount of the no-show fee is determined by the licensed and authorized Transportation Network Companies (TNC's), not GoGo.
+They range from $5 - $10.
 We do not have control over them but we can help you avoid them by setting up custom pickup instructions for your common locations.

-We charge a small concierge fee plus the vendor’s fare.
-The concierge fee goes towards covering the cost of our 24/7 call center.
+We charge a small concierge fee of $0.27/minute from the start of the ride plus the vendor’s fare.
+The concierge fee goes towards covering the cost of our 24/7 call center, our computer servers, our engineers and other expenses associated with making GoGoGrandparent available to consumers.

 Licensed and authorized Transportation Network Companies (TNC's) rates can change based on the zip code of the pick up address and when demand is high (this happens rarely and returns to normal in a few minutes).
-We quote you the fare every time you call.
-The driver will not know the total cost of the trip.
+We quote you the TNC fare every time you call.
+Please note, TNC drivers do not know the total cost of the trip.

 How do I pay?